-Private studios – Google search may provide information; however, we searched for signs in each town and spoke directly to someone at a realtor offices.
+Private studios – Google search may give information; however, we searched for signs in each town and spoke directly to someone at a realtor office.
 Private studios and apartments are available for rent.
 We stayed in a 2 bedroom in La Gaulette for $35 USD.

-Low end hotels – There are several budget hotels.
-These are mostly located in the larger towns such as Grand Baie, Flic en Flak, Mahebourg.
-Prices start from $40 USD.
+Budget hotels – There are several low-end hotels.
+These are mostly in the larger towns such as Grand Baie, Flic en Flak, Mahebourg.
+Some budget private room options we recommend are:

 Read more here about Food in Mauritius.